-How to become a nutritionist
+How to Become a Nutritionist or RD

 - Choose your academic approach (dietetics, foods and nutrition, clinical nutrition, public health nutrition, etc.) and earn a bachelor's degree, either in person or through online courses.
 Read about the top schools for nutrition degree programs.

 - Enter into an internship or other supervised professional training program, unless one was included in your nutritionist degree requirements.
 Consider a dietetic internship program.

 - Earn the RD or RDN credential d

 - Determine whether it's necessary to earn a state license or other special credential in your state